Erik Johnson is a licensed architect in the state of Minnesota with over 21 years of experience.

 Tent Shack - Under Construction

-Finally, since most of us, for the greater part of our lives, find ourselves in some sort of “tent” phase, unsettled and waiting, Stone Tent is also a challenge to see the “stone” present, or at least its hope materialized, in the place of the tent.
+Finally, since most of us, for the greater part of our lives, find ourselves in some sort of “tent” phase, unsettled and waiting, Stone Tent is also a challenge to see the “stone” present, or its hope materialized, in the place of the tent.
 Architecture is not just a question of taste and style, it is that which shapes and supports our lives on a daily basis.
-It lends an image to the unseen aspects of our lives, our deeper hopes and beliefs.
-My hope is that Stone Tent will be about work that stands at this edge between the tent and the stone.
+It lends an image to the unseen aspects of our lives, our deeper ideas and beliefs.
+My hope is that Stone Tent will be about work that stands at this edge between the tent and the stone, helping owners move their projects toward greater stability and grounding, solidifying ideas that were previously unrealized, while still remaining deeply connected with those initial intentions and purposes.

 he went to live in the land of promise … living in tents… For he was looking forward to the city with foundations, whose architect and builder is God.
 Hebrews 11:9-10